mcharipar/SnowFlake_Upload/PBI_Dashboard/README.md

 ![](../Images/PBI_setup8.png)

-Copy the URL with the IFRAMe html tag and place it onto the website you want to put it on.
+Copy the URL with the `IFRAME` html tag and place it onto the website you want to put it on.

 # Updates